We no longer support this web browser. Upgrade your browser for a better experience.

 3. Culloden, The Highlands

 Just three miles east of Inverness is the battlefield of Culloden.
 On 16th April 1746, The Battle of Culloden took place.
-This ended the Jacobite rising of 1745, as the Jacobite arm were defeated by a British Government force.
+This ended the Jacobite rising of 1745, as the Jacobite army were defeated by a British Government force.

 Experience first-hand the emotions of the battle in the 360-degree theatre which will let you relive the action.
 Learn more about the battle from the perspective of the Jacobite and British Government.
 You can also view weapons and artefacts in the accredited museum.